ACL Players Guide for the 22/23 Season

 - ACL Pro Qualifier

 - Senior Singles, Senior Doubles, 70+ Senior Singles

 - ACL Director Blind Draw

-Seeding for all Championship tournaments (with the exception of Blind Draws and Crew Cup), will be based on ACL Points
+Seeding for all Championship tournaments (with the exception of Blind Draws and Team events), will be based on ACL Points

 PLAYERS AND GUESTS THAT PARTICIPATE IN ACL EVENTS MUST COMPLY WITH THE ACL CODE OF CONDUCT AND CODE OF ETHICS.
 FAILURE TO DO SO MAY RESULT IN THE IMMEDIATE FORFEITURE OF PRIZE MONEY, REVOCATION OF MEMBERSHIP AND BAN FROM FUTURE PARTICIPATION.